MUSC 230 Early Music and Drama In England, 1600-1800

 4

-This class will examine the rich musical history of the performing arts and theatre in eighteenth-century England.
-This was a period when theatre and opera worlds mixed, and fair-booth burlesque and musical theatre—the ancestors of English music hall and vaudeville —flourished at the expense of “legitimate” English drama.
-In this course we will study the various genres of eighteenth-century English musical and theatrical forms, including ballets (both French and English), pantomimes, afterpieces, burlesques, ballad operas, pastiches, and mid-century attempts at a native “serious” opera.
-Through primary source materials, we will explore the eighteenth-century Shakespeare revival, the hegemony of Italian opera in London, the emerging idea of the “star” performer, music in the London pleasure gardens, the fad for Handelian oratorios, Mozart and Haydn in London, illegitimate theatre, life in touring theatrical companies, and the rise of popular music culture and marketing.
+This class will examine the rich musical history of the performing arts and theatre in sixteenth, seventeenth, and eighteenth-century London.
+This was a period when theatre and opera worlds mixed, and fair-booth and musical theatre—the ancestors of English music hall and vaudeville—flourished at the expense of “legitimate” English drama.
+In this course we will study the various genres of English musical and theatrical forms, including stage jigs, ballets (both French and English), pantomimes, afterpieces, burlesques, ballad operas, pastiches, and various attempts at a native “serious” opera.
+Through primary source materials (original texts) and secondary scholarship, we will explore the eighteenth-century Shakespeare revival, the hegemony of Italian opera in London, the emerging idea of the “star” performer, music in English pleasure gardens, illegitimate theatre, the rise of popular music culture and marketing, and more.
+This period is also the start of the British Empire, and so we will consider English colonialism, imperialism, and identity as expressed in the country’s cultural production.